 The Impact on Home Entertainment

 On the surface, this is an even bigger change.
-It is one thing to offer Raya and the Last Dragon on PVOD at the same time it went to theaters.
+Sure, Raya and the Last Dragon went on PVOD at the same time it went to theaters.
 Most theaters were closed.
 But Black Widow is the giant tentpole of the Disney franchise system.
 What are they thinking?

-Well, probably that the pandemic could still be going on, and at some point Black Widow has to come out lest the entire movie calendar get stalled out.
+Well, probably that the pandemic could still be going on, and at some point, Black Widow has to come out, lest the entire movie calendar gets stalled out.
 And if some places may still be on lockdown, then a PVOD offering can help those customers who can’t go to theaters.

 I’d call this the “Covid exception” at work.
 If the world has mostly reopened by September, I could see theaters pushing back on Disney on PVOD.
 For Black Widow, though?
 They’ll hold their fire.
 They need that giant tentpole.